Shah Malum: Life

 Junayd was born in Gujarat, India in the 13th century.
 During Shah Jalal's expedition towards the Indian subcontinent from Hadhramaut in Yemen, Shah Jalal passed through the state of Gujarat under Delhi Sultanate governed by Ulugh Khan under the Sultan of Delhi, Alauddin Khalji.
 During his time with Shah Jalal, Junaid earned the title Shah Ma'lum for his intelligence, general knowledge and guidance before and during the Conquest of Sylhet in 1303.

 Death and legacy

 It is unclear how and when he died, but he is buried in a mazar near his khanqah, opposite the Fenchuganj Railway line in Rajonpur.
 For centuries, large numbers of devotees have been visiting his tomb, a practice which continues even today.
 On 2, 3 and 4 January, the urs of Shah Ma'lum takes place.

-According to legend, Fenchuganj Upazila is named after Fenchu Shah, the guardian of Malum's dargah, who had a habit of sitting at ghat of the Kushiyara River during the evening every day.
-One day, he decided to open up a shop in the ghat, which eventually expanded into Fenchuganj or Fenchu's neighbourhood.
+According to legend, Fenchuganj Upazila is named after Fenchu Shah, the guardian of Malum's dargah, who had a habit of sitting at the ghat of the Kushiyara River every evening.
+One day, he decided to open up a shop at the ghat, which eventually expanded into Fenchuganj or Fenchu's neighbourhood.

 There is a South Asian cuisine restaurant in Palermo, Italy named after Shah Malum.
 It is notable as the only Indian takeaway in the province.